emericspiroux/DockerFilePhp7Symfony/README.md

 # DockerFilePhp7Symfony
-A tool to install a symfony (or other php friendly) application with docker.
+it's a tool to install a symfony (or other php friendly) application with docker very quickly on your server.

 ## Step 1
-Change `ServerName` and `Hostname`in Dockerfile.
+Change `ServerName` and `Hostname` in Dockerfile.

 ## Step 2
-Change Shell variable at your convenience.
+Change Shell variable at your convenience into `./launch_server`.
 ```
 CONTAINERNAME="myContainerName"
 REVERSEURL="myreverseUrl.com" // If you're using jwilder/nginx-proxy (or install and run it before this how to)